 Operating cash flow

 Financing cash flow

 *Unit: million yen

-Net cash provided by operating activities and free cash flow increased due to an increase in income before income taxes and a decrease in notes and accounts receivable-trade.
+Operating cash flow and free cash flow increased due to an increase in income before income taxes and a decrease in trade receivables.

 The cash position improved.